-How did you get into AFL umpiring, what was the pathway for you?
+How did you get into AFL umpiring, what was your pathway?

-Obviously, we've never experienced a season like this before.
-How have AFL umpires been affected and adapted to the change circumstances?
+Obviously, this is the first time we've experienced a season like this.
+How have AFL umpires been affected and adapted to the changing circumstances?

 It was a weird time, as initially I found it really hard to get motivated to train.
 With no start date in sight, I preferred to spend time with my family which was great.
 But it felt good to get back into my training once we had a set date.
 Footy is pretty much the same to the umpire, but now with no spectators, if there are longer breaks between goals, that’s when I really noticed no crowd noise.

 You've spent some time in the Queensland hub - how was that experience for you?